Lenoplus42/AI-MLFQ/DESIGN.md

 ### **4.1 Key Metrics Defined**

-We evaluate system performance through two adversarial metrics.
+We evaluate system performance through three adversarial metrics:

-**P99 First-Response Latency (Time-To-First-Token or TTFT)** measures the delay experienced by the slowest 1% of tasks before generating their first word.
-In interactive AI, a near-zero TTFT is the ultimate UX baseline; it prevents users from assuming the system has crashed.
-Conversely,
+* P99 First-Response Latency (Time-To-First-Token or TTFT): The delay experienced by the slowest 1% of tasks before generating their first word.

-**Average Turnaround Time** measures the total lifespan of a task from submission to the final token.
-We use Turnaround as our "cost" metric to transparently show how much heavy-batch tasks are delayed to subsidize the instant responses of interactive agents.
+* Average Time Between Tokens (TBT): Measures generation stuttering.
+Calculated as the time from the first decode token to the final token, divided by the decode length.
+* Average Turnaround Time: The total lifespan of a task.
+Used as our "cost" metric.

-**Setup:** A flash crowd of 5,000 concurrent agents (85% interactive, 15% long-context 10k-30k tokens) flooding the system, intentionally triggering severe VRAM thrashing.
+Setup: A $\lambda = 0.02$ Poisson arrival disaster simulation (average 1 task per 750ms) with 5,000 agents, intentionally triggering severe VRAM thrashing.

-- **The Interactive Rescue (-99.8% P99 Latency):** The P99 time-to-first-token for interactive tasks plummeted from a catastrophic 14,727,545 ticks (FIFO) to just **24,730 ticks** (MLFQ).
+* The Interactive Rescue (-100% P99 TTFT): Interactive TTFT plummeted from a catastrophic ~462k ticks (FIFO) to just 16 ticks (MLFQ).
+The AI feels completely instantaneous.
-- **Robin Hood Economics (+1.1% Turnaround):** The total turnaround time for massive 30k-token batch tasks increased by a mere 1.1%.
-A mathematically sound trade-off to subsidize immediate interactive responses.
+* The TBT Trade-off (Human-Perceptible vs. Machine Wait): Because Q0 tasks are time-sharing, MLFQ Interactive TBT increased from 1.00t to 3.89t ($\approx$ 58ms per token).
+At ~17 tokens per second, this is still incredibly fluent for human reading.
+However, the Heavy Batch tasks absorbed the true physics tax, with their TBT skyrocketing to 492 ticks ($\approx$ 7.3 seconds between tokens) as they were constantly evicted to Host RAM.
-- **Conservation of Compute:** The total ticks to drain the entire workload (14,954,224) was identical for both FIFO and MLFQ.
-This proves the asynchronous DMA simulation: the GPU was kept at 100% utilization.
+* Conservation of Compute: Total ticks to drain (718,323) was identical for both policies, proving our Compute-I/O Overlap keeps the GPU at 100% utilization despite the massive context switching.

 ## 5. Critical Real-World Limitations